denislaliberte/sobriquet/readme.md

 ## Roadmap

 - generate variable in shell file
+- add a variable
+- refactor to use abstraction for file operation
 - test bad csv file in persistance::get
 - generate reamde-rdoc from the reamde markdown
 - fix readme
-- add a variable
-- move add sobriquet to lib
 - release 1.0

 ### [v1.0]-unreleased